Hubear-MUC/File-Read/readme.txt

 Version 0.3

-The file name is not hardcoded anymore to "d.d", not it can be given as an argument when invoking the program.
+The file name is not hardcoded anymore to "d.d", now it can be given as an argument when invoking the program.
 If no file name is given, the program aborts without reading in and showing file content.